 Care for populations living in extreme poverty is advanced by individual and community participation and through works of charity, the practice of virtue and the pursuit of justice in our own lives.
 We are called to be generous in sharing what we have with those in need and to promote justice through the choices we make in our families, schools and workplaces.

-Divine Word Missionaries are Working to End Poverty Across the Globe
+Divine Word Missionaries Are Working to End Different Types of Poverty Across the Globe

 Divine Word Missionaries are working to serve the poor and provide for people’s basic needs by treating the impoverished and suffering with love.
 Our missionaries lift them out of poverty through education, support and opportunity.
 They put faith into action by feeding the hungry, sheltering the homeless, educating children, caring for the sick, welcoming the stranger, providing access for persons with disabilities and working for greater justice and peace.